elliegiulietti/V-Cr-Ti-for-Fusion-Reactors/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution 4.0 International License][cc-by] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Creative Commons Attribution 4.0 International License][cc-by] - see the [LICENSE-CC-BY.txt](LICENSE-CC-BY.txt) file for details.

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png